-International Credential Evaluation Services (ICES Canada) is a government-mandated service in British Columbia, but serves the interests of all internationally educated applicants throughout Canada.
-ICES is provided by the British Columbia Institute of Technology (BCIT)
+International Credential Evaluation Services is a government-mandated service in British Columbia, but serves the interests of all internationally educated applicants throughout Canada.
+ICES is provided by the British Columbia Institute of Technology (BCIT) and is a member of the Alliance of Credential Evaluation Services of Canada (ACESC).

 IMPORTANT: Due to the Covid-19 pandemic ICES is currently accepting applications only by online and by mail.
 There is no walk-in or drop-off service currently available.
 Applying in person is also currently unavailable.
 Applicants may experience difficulty in requisitioning official educational documents as some institutions may be closed and many mail systems around the world have been disrupted.
 If you are required to submit your documents, please do so using mail or courier services.